 Susie Meserve is our staff writer and Communications Director here at Equal Play.
 She is responsible for the great pieces you can read on our Medium page about the joys and challenges of parenting in this tech-driven economy.
 Susie also handles our social media.

 Susie is a writer, mother, and college writing professor.
-Her personal essays—on parenting, anxiety, infertility, and other realities of modern adulthood—appear in Girlboss, Elle, Salon, Offbeat Families, The New York Times Motherlode blog, and have been syndicated on Huffington Post, Good Housekeeping, and more.
+Her personal essays appear in Girlboss, Elle, Salon, Offbeat Families, Washington Post's On Parenting blog, and The New York Times Motherlode blog, and have been syndicated on Huffington Post, Good Housekeeping, and more.

-Born and raised outside of Boston, Susie is a graduate of Tufts University and the University of Massachusetts at Amherst, where she earned a Master of Fine Arts in Creative Writing in 2001.
-She lives with her husband, the environmental lawyer Ben Eichenberg, and their two young sons in Berkeley, California.
+Born and raised outside of Boston, Susie is a graduate of Tufts University and the University of Massachusetts at Amherst, where she earned a Master of Fine Arts in Creative Writing.
+She lives with her husband and two young sons in Berkeley, California.

 Reach us now